 By Sister Beth Murphy, OP

-Before joining the Dominicans, Sister Kelly earned a bachelor’s degree in gerontology from Missouri State University, Springfield, Mo.
-She worked in continuing care retirement communities in St. Louis and Southbury, Conn., before taking a job in Springfield that synced her coordinates with several Springfield Dominican Sisters and led to her decision to pursue consecrated religious life as her vocation.
+After completing a bachelor’s degree in gerontology from Missouri State University in 2005, Sister Kelly worked in continuing care retirement communities in St. Louis and Southbury, Connecticut, before taking the position that synced her coordinates with several Springfield Dominican Sisters.

 “I moved to Springfield for work in 2009 and kept bumping into Springfield Dominicans,” she said in 2019.
 “I’d been thinking about religious life already.
 The joy I saw in those first three sisters I met — Sister Maxine, Sister Concepta and Sister Loyola — made me want to learn more about Dominican life.”

 Sister Kelly began formation in Dominican consecrated life in 2013, giving three years toward prayer, study and ongoing discernment of her call to religious life.
 Her first year was focused on learning the basics of faith, religious life and the charism and history of the Order of Preachers.
 A second year was spent with other women discerning Dominican consecrated life in the Collaborative Dominican Novitiate in St. Louis.
 During the third year the focus was ministry, when she experienced the pillars of Dominican life — prayer, study, preaching and common life — alongside already-professed members of the congregation at various mission sites.